Rishabh-Rawat192/ecommerce-microservice-platform/README.md

 - **User Service**: Handles user registration, login, JWT-based authentication, and role-based authorization.
 - **Gateway Service**: Acts as an API Gateway, routing requests to appropriate services and handling cross-cutting concerns like authentication and logging.
 - **Product Service**: Manages products for Seller endpoints, including CRUD operations and product management.
 Sends asynchronous events for catalog updates.
 - **Catalog Service** : Manages product catalog for user-facing queries, including product search, filtering, and sorting.
 This is a **read-heavy** service and consumes product events.
 - **Inventory Service** : Manages inventory levels, stock updates, and product availability.
 Supports stock reservation and consistency with order placement.
 This is a **write-heavy** service.
 - **Cart Service** : Manages shopping cart operations, including adding/removing/updating items and calculating totals.
 Maintains a cart per user session.
-- **Order Service** *(TODO)*: Handles order placement, validation, order history, and order status updates.
+- **Order Service** : Handles order placement, validation, order history, and order status updates.
 Coordinates with inventory and (optionally) payment services for atomic order creation.

-- **Payment Service** *(optional, TODO)*: Processes payment-related logic, integrates with external payment gateways, and handles confirmations and refunds.
-- **Notification Service** *(optional, TODO)*: Sends emails or in-app notifications based on events like order confirmation or cart abandonment.

 All services use **PostgreSQL**, and communication is enabled through **Kafka** for asynchronous communication between them but REST is used for synchronous communication wherever its required.